pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 This will now work, but of course these fields can now hold over 9 quintillion possible values when only a few values are valid.

-On the other hand, booleans and enums work just fine in SharingGRDB:
+On the other hand, booleans and enums work just fine in SQLiteData:

 ```swift
 @Table